datachurnbyak/datachurnbyak.github.io/_posts/2022-01-13-Principle-of-inference.md

 abline(v=6.2, col="#f4c2c2", lwd=2 )
 abline(v= mean(set1))
 ```
+  {% endcapture %}

+{% include widgets/toggle-field-code.html toggle-name="toggle-code5" button-text="code for fig below" toggle-text=text-capture  footer="done!" %}

 ![](:Principle-of-Infernce_files/figure-markdown/ttestQ1.svg)

 In the figure 4 we can clearly see, why p-value is so small.
 The
 distribution with green shade and the green dot at 6.21 are the only one
-distribution and data that given to us by the question.
+distribution and data that is given to us by the question.
 The alternative
 hypothesis and other populations are shown using the data we collected
 from first section just to show big picture.